jancijen/Phishing-Classification/README.md

 ## Problem Definition

-We propose using a recent dataset (Vrbančič, 2020) containing 88,647 labelled 111-dimensional features to predict whether a website is phishing or legitimate.
+We used a recent dataset (Vrbančič, 2020) containing 88,647 labeled 111-dimensional features to predict whether a website is phishing or legitimate.
 96 of the features in the dataset contain information extracted from the domain name and IP, and the other 15 contain information about the website itself.
-Each of the instances have been verified by multiple sources via the industry standard PhishTank registry.
+Each of the instances has been verified by multiple sources via the industry-standard PhishTank registry.
 30,647 of the instances are labeled as phishing and the other 58,000 instances are labeled as legitimate.

 ## Methods